 Best time to go: June to August

 Insider tip: Make sure to take a company with you that can substitute you with driving.
 Distances are not that far between attractions but if you are going to drive the whole route, driving every day can be quite exhausting.
+For more insider tip, these driving tips in Ireland might come handy on your road trip.

 4. Ring Road, Iceland